The Irish Postgraduate Application Process for International Students

 • Campus and research environments

-• Post-graduation opportunities (like the two-year stayback visa/third-level graduate programme)
+• Post-graduation opportunities like the third-level graduate programme

 • The university’s location (In a larger city?
 In a small community or remote area?
 Coastal or inland climate?)

-By starting the application process early, you’ll have more time to consider how choosing different courses might impact your academic goals and future employment.
+By starting the application process early, you’ll have more time to consider how choosing different courses may impact your academic goals and future career.

 Ireland has fantastic colleges and universities to choose from.
-We’ve counted down our top Irish universities for international students.
+We’ve counted down our top Irish universities for international students in two articles: part one and part two.

 Application Requirements